 Why wouldn’t we want to tell students they are smart?
 You might be wondering…

 Well, friend… being smart is certainly still a goal!
-However, I’d like for us to delve deeper into the ideas of praising students.
+However, I’d like for us to delve deeper into the idea of praising students the right way.

 Here’s a thought to consider, praising a child for being smart is no different than praising a child for being tall.
 You either are, or you are not.
 Being tall or short is something that can’t be controlled.
 It’s genetic.
 Similarly, praising a child for being smart, would give the same idea.
 Either you are (smart) or you are not!
 The student will attribute success to a fixed trait that he/she was born with.